jbhannah/jbhannah.net-jekyll/_posts/2012-02-20-why-the-gop-wont-survive-2012.md

 ---
 layout: post
-title: Why the GOP Won't Survive 2012, and Why a Democrat Thinks That's a Bad Thing
+title: Why the GOP won't survive 2012, and why a Democrat thinks that's a bad thing
 published: true
 ---